YottaDB/YDBDoc/GTMAdminOps/gde.rst

 Delete
 ++++++++++++++

 The DELETE command removes a name, region, or segment from the Global Directory.
 The DELETE command does not delete any actual data.
-However, GT.M does not access database files that do not have mapped global variables except through extended references using an alternative global directory that does not map to them.
+However, YottaDB does not access database files that do not have mapped global variables except through extended references using an alternative global directory that does not map to them.
 Note that YottaDB replication does not support global updates made with extended references, unless they actually map to a database file that is a part of the replicated instance.

 The format of the DELETE command is: